JingzheShi/NLPCtlScalingAndBounds/README.md

 Experiment codes for the paper: Explaining Context Length Scaling and Bounds for Language Models. (arxiv link coming soon)

+**Authors:** [Jingzhe Shi](jingzheshi.github.io)$^{1,2}$, [Qinwei Ma](https://aquahorsem.github.io/)$^{1}$, [Hongyi Liu](https://www.linkedin.com/in/hongyi-liu-1442332b1)$^{3}$, [Hang Zhao](http://www.mit.edu/~hangzhao/)$^{1\,\star}$, [Jenq-Neng Hwang](https://people.ece.uw.edu/hwang/)$^{4}$, [Serge Belongie](https://di.ku.dk/english/staff/?pure=en%2Fpersons%2Fserge-belongie(0ce65383-3761-4b17-948a-83b461e371e2)%2Fpublications.html)$^{5}$, [Lei Li](https://llei66.github.io/li-lei.github.io/)$^{4,5\,\star}$.

+&emsp; $^\star$: equal correspondence

+&emsp; $^1$: IIIS, Tsinghua University, $^2$: CPHOS Research, $^3$: Zhili College, Tsinghua University, $^4$: University of Washington, $^5$: University of Copenhagen.

+**Abstract:**

+Long Context Language Models have drawn great attention in the past few years.
+There has been work discussing the impact of long context on Language Model performance: some find that long irrelevant context could harm performance, while some experimentally summarize loss reduction by relevant long context as Scaling Laws.
+This calls for a more thorough understanding on how long context impact Language Modeling.
+In this work, we (1) propose a clean and effective theoretical framework on explaining the impact of context length to Language Modeling, from an Intrinsic Space perspective; and (2) conduct experiments on natural language and synthetic data, validating our proposed theoretical assumptions and deductions.
+Our theoretical framework can provide practical insights such as establishing that training dataset size dictates an optimal context length and bounds context length scaling for certain case.
+We hope our work may inspire new long context Language Models, as well as future work studying Physics for Language Models.

 ## Content in this repository

 The repository contains three major parts of code.